stoicflame/enunciate-openapi/README.md

+**This project is in transition into the https://github.com/stoicflame namespace (where the other Enunciate projects live)**

 # Enunciate OpenApi3 Module #

 This project contains an [OpenAPI3](https://github.com/OAI/OpenAPI-Specification) module for [Enunciate](https://github.com/stoicflame/enunciate).
 The code is based on the Enunciate built-in module for Swagger.